Holy Child Auxilium School: History

 Holy Child Auxilium School R.K.
-Puram Sector XII came into existence on 15.07.1970.
+Puram Sector XII was established on 15 July 1970.
 It is run by the Salesian Sisters Society of Northern India.

 The founders of the school were Sr. Cleofe Fassa, Sr. Luigina Miorelli and Sr. Clara Martin.
-The school had its beginning with just 24 pupils.
+At its founding, the school had just 24 pupils.
 It was necessary to shift the primary to another area to start the Senior Secondary School.
-The Primary school was segregated and transplanted to Vasant Vihar in the year 1983.
-In the year 1990 the primary school was reallocated to R.K.
+The Primary school was segregated and moved to Vasant Vihar in 1983.
+In 1990 the primary school was reallocated to R.K.
 Puram and the High School was shifted to Vasant Vihar.